Best Dental Insurance For Seniors on Medicare

 What Plan Has The Best Coverage on Waiting Periods?

-Based on the comparison, Ameritas stands out as the best option in terms of waiting periods because:
+Based on the comparison, Ameritas and Cigna stand out as the best option in terms of waiting periods because:

-- No Waiting Periods for Most Services – Ameritas offers next-day coverage for preventive and basic services, while competitors like Cigna and Delta Dental impose waiting periods (6–12 months for major services).
+- No Waiting Periods for Most Services – Ameritas and Cigna offer next-day coverage for preventive and basic services, while competitors like Delta Dental impose waiting periods (6–12 months for major services).

-- Better Immediate Access – If you need immediate dental work, Ameritas allows coverage to start right away, unlike Cigna, which requires a 12-month waiting period for major procedures.
+- Better Immediate Access – If you need immediate dental work, Ameritas and Cigna allow coverage to start right away, unlike Delta, which requires a 6-12-month waiting period for major procedures.

-- Higher Annual Maximums – Ameritas offers up to $3,000 annually after the first year, making it more valuable long-term.
+- Higher Annual Maximums – Cigna offers up to $5,000 annually after the first year, making it more valuable long-term.

-If avoiding waiting periods is your top priority, Ameritas is the best choice.
-However, if you only need preventive care, Cigna or Delta Dental might be more cost-effective.
+If avoiding waiting periods is your top priority, Ameritas or Cigna is the best choice.
+However, if you only need preventive care, Delta Dental might be more cost-effective.

 Which Company Has The Best Coverage For Dental Implants?